faemiyah/dnload/README.rst

 Generating a final binary is supported on \*nix platforms only.
 Due to practical purposes (i.e. the OS of choice of the author), the primary target operating system is FreeBSD.
 Existence of binutils toolchain (``as``, ``ld``, etc.) on the system is assumed.

 The script is self-contained, and should require no external python packages to be installed.
-Both Python versions 2.7.x and 3.x should work.

 For compiling without size optimizations, GLEW and SDL development files are needed.
 This is subject to change if/when other backends are added.

-**Note:** Cross-compilation is not (yet?) supported.
-Building of binaries must be done on the actual target system.
-If you want to develop 32-bit software on a 64-bit system, you will need to set up a chroot/jail environment or a virtual machine.
+**Note:** Cross-compilation support is limited.
+You should be able to compile 32-bit binaries on a 64-bit host by using the ``--32`` -command line argument.
+You will still need 32-bit libraries or chroot/jail environment to run the generated binary though.

 Supported (last updated: 2017-10-12)
 ----